 How Does NI's ASAM ODS Solution Work?

-This technology is based off NI DataFinder Server Edition (DFSE).
+This technology is based off NI DataFinder Server Edition (DFSE), which is now named the SystemLink TDM DataFinder Module.
+We will refer to it as DFSE throughout this article.
 Once installed, DFSE needs to know where to find your test data.
 You can configure DFSE to index your entire hard disk, but you also can identify (or exclude) specific locations on disk where you expect test data to be located.
 This prevents the system resource overhead that results from unnecessarily indexing files or folders while allowing for easy scalability should you need to specify new search areas in the future.